mdtajrianrashid/MERNickets-SERVER-FullStack-Ticket-Booking-Platform/Readme.md

-# 🚀 (SERVER) - MERNickets — A Modern Online Ticket Booking Platform
+# 🚀 MERNickets (SERVER) — A Modern Online Ticket Booking Platform

-The **MERNickets Server** is the backend REST API for the **MERNickets – Modern Full‑Stack Online Ticket Booking Platform**.
+The **MERNickets Server** is the backend REST API for the **MERNickets – A Modern Online Ticket Booking Platform**.
 It is built using **Node.js, Express, MongoDB**, and **JWT**, and powers all core business logic including authentication, role-based access control, ticket management, bookings, payments, and analytics.

 This server strictly follows the **B12‑A11 (Category‑17) Assignment Requirements** and is fully integrated with the MERNickets client application.